Exact Recursive Probabilistic Programming: Motivation

 All recursive types are gone now.
-However, refunctionalization has changed values formerly of type \lstinline{GenString} to type \lstinline{Position->Bool}, necessitating the use of first-class functions.
+However, refunctionalization has changed values formerly of type \lstinline{GenString} to type \lstinline{Position -> Bool}, necessitating the use of first-class functions.

-The denotational semantics of this program will be a system of equations, and solving these equations is equivalent to the CKY algorithm for CFG parsing.
-The parser can be generalized to an arbitrary CFG by extending \lstinline{Nonterminal}, \lstinline{Terminal}, and \lstinline{gen}. \end{example}
+The denotational semantics of this program will be a system of equations, and solving these equations is equivalent to the CYK algorithm for CFG parsing.
+The parser can be generalized to an arbitrary CFG\@, whether in Chomsky normal form, by extending \lstinline{Nonterminal}, \lstinline{Terminal}, and \lstinline{gen}. \end{example}

-\begin{example} Not all programs of interest are structured as producer--consumer pipelines.
-For example, we could compute the same distribution by storing the number of pending nonterminal~$X$s in a counter, which needs to be both incremented and decremented: